Skip to content

 yarn add elysia @elysiajs/node

-Then apply node adapter to your main Elysia instance.
+Then apply the Node adapter to your main Elysia instance.

 typescript